python/exceptiongroups/except_star.md

 the new ExceptionGroup low-level APIs along with `try..except ExceptionGroup` to support running user code that can raise exception groups.

+### Traceback Representation

+We considered options for adapting the traceback data structure to represent trees, but it became apparent that a traceback tree is not meaningful once separated from the exceptions it refers to.
+While a simple-path traceback can be attached to any exception by a `with_traceback()` call, it is hard to imagine a case where it makes sense to assign a traceback tree to an exception group.
+Furthermore, a useful display of the traceback includes information about the nested exceptions.
+For this reason we decided it is best to leave the traceback mechanism as it is and modify the traceback display code.

 ## See Also